 Think you can’t get skinny eating bread, cheese, meat, and potatoes?
 “Think again!” says Arne Astrup, MD, an obesity expert at the University of Copenhagen.
-He and his team burst onto the international weight-loss scene with an “undiet” that's been clinically proven to melt three times more fat than traditional plans.
-The approach (which was inspired by the Nordic region of the world, where even swimsuit models enjoy hearty fare and remain effortlessly slim) promises no calorie counting, no fuss over portions, and no bland, low-fat food — ever.
+He and his team burst onto the international weight-loss scene with an “undiet” that's been clinically proven to melt three times more fat than traditional plans, but can it really be a diet for longevity?
+The Nordic diet (which was inspired by the Nordic region of the world, where even swimsuit models enjoy hearty fare and remain effortlessly slim) promises no calorie counting, no fuss over portions, and no bland, low-fat food — ever.
 Simply follow a few healthy guidelines, and you’ll eat dramatically less without even trying.
-“You feel great, your waist shrinks, and life is good,” Dr. Astrup promises.
+On this scandinavian diet, “you feel great, your waist shrinks, and life is good,” Dr. Astrup promises.

 The Nordic Diet